pschool-in/curriculum/content/grammar/new-topics/sentence-4.md

 We use a singular verb for a 3rd person plural subject.

 False:
-For a 3rd person singular subject, we use singular verb.
+For a 3rd person singular subject, we use a singular verb.
 For a plural verb, the subject is always singular.
-Subject verb agreement isn't necessary in a sentence.
+Subject-verb agreement isn't necessary for a sentence.
 ```

 # References